SAT Suite

 Should I Retake the SAT?

 You can absolutely retake the SAT—many students improve their scores when they take it a second or third time.
 But not everyone needs to retake the SAT, and only you can decide if you should.
-When deciding, ask yourself these questions: Did I reach my goal?
+When deciding, ask yourself these questions: Did I reach my target score?
 Am I satisfied with my score?
-Does my score qualify me for the college I want to attend?
+Will my score give me a good chance of being accepted by the college I want to attend?
+If that college is test optional, would I be better off not submitting my score at all?
 Do I have time to take the SAT again before my college applications are due?

 Now let’s go into detail about retaking the SAT—the benefits, number of retakes, dates, and how to prepare.